 Below are examples of technology skills that professionals identified in the survey as top upskilling needs for their teams or organizations.

-Take a look at the list and consider your upskilling needs for your staff.
+Take a look at this tech skills list and consider your upskilling needs for your staff.
 Then, learn more about how you can work with Emeritus to develop online programs across disciplines for your team, company, or industry and address skills gaps.

 1. Artificial Intelligence (AI) and Machine Learning